 It didn't take long for Gia to answer the door.
 At twenty-two years old, she was one year younger than me and at least an inch shorter than my five-six.
 She had evidently dyed her hair blue-ish black since the last time I saw her, but it was still shaggy and shoulder-length.
 Her lightly tanned freindly but a bit psychotic-looking face matached the look in her medium brown eyes.

-She didn't seem to hear me.
-"Ivy's here, guys!
+"Cassie's here, guys!
 Haven't seen her in two months and four days!" she announced to no one in particular before releasing me so suddenly that I nearly lost balance and fell backwards.

 An overly-dramatic gasp came from Gia's direction.
 She covered her face with her hands.
 "Who are you?" she asked in a tiny voice, peering between her fingers at Priest.